Pawn-Storm-Team/Pawn-Storm/README.md

-# CS461-CLI-Chess
+# Pawn Storm
-Max VanRaden and John Bedette 2021
+Max Van Raden and John Bedette 2021

-Command Line Chess App with Chess AI in Rust
+Command Line Chess App with a chess engine opponent in Rust

 Our Goal with this project is to create a small chess app playable in a terminal with both multiplayer and versus chess AI Modes.

+## Roadmap
+- Week 1 : Basic board with pieces moving
+- Week 2 : (Prototype Complete) Correct Chess rules and local multiplayer
+- Week 3 : Starting on engine and general sprucing up of things
+- Week 4 : (MVP Complete) Finish work on chess engine
+- Week 5 : Add algebraic notation parsing
+- Week 6 : Quashing of the bugs

-Project Goals
+## Project Goals
 - Command line interface
 - Full implementation of the chess ruleset
 - Board display from perspective of black or white